Traditional Mexican Clothing for Women

 Quechquémitl

 Worn most commonly as part of a dressy ensemble for a party or other special occasion, the quechquémitl consists of two rectangular pieces of cloth woven to resemble a small poncho.
-They're made with everything from wool to cotton, and may be embroidered with animals, floral prints and graphic designs.
+They're made with everything from wool to cotton, and may be embroidered with animals, floral prints, and graphic designs.
 Depending on the woman's community, the quechquémitl may be made with a different technique.
 For example, in Veracruz the garment is constructed of gauze and is worn on the head instead of on the body.

 Rebozo

-Rebozos are multifunctional garments, indeed.
+Rebozos are multifunctional garments.
 Typically made of cotton, wool or silk, they are used to cover the head or body (like a shawl), and they're also used to carry everything from small children to market goods.
 As with many other garments, they bear distinctive designs that convey the wearer's community.
 Certain colors of stripes or various shades of wool, for example, are indicative of different villages in Mexico.

 Blouses

 Women who don't wear huipils may instead wear a traditional blouse.
-Made with basic commercial materials, they reflect the traditional Mexican spirit and are heavily embroidered with colorful patterns, beads and lace, and may be pleated as well.
+Made with basic commercial materials, they reflect the traditional Mexican spirit and are heavily embroidered with colorful patterns, beads, and lace and may be pleated as well.
 Other common shirts are typically constructed of cotton and bear the same characteristics as typical Western tops.
 The biggest difference is in their lengths and the manner they are worn: Some are long, others short, some wide, others heavily decorated.

 Dresses

-Another staple in the Mexican woman's wardrobe is the dress.
+Another staple in the Mexican woman's wardrobe is the casual dress.
 Dresses are typically loose fitting and covered with intricate hand embroidery.
 The designs are vibrant and cheerful, often designed especially for certain celebrations.
 The beauty of many Mexican dresses is in their remarkably easy fit; they're so relaxed that they fit almost any body type comfortably.

 Skirts

-Skirts are known by various names, including enredo, chincuete, enagua, posahuanco, refajo and more.
+Skirts are known by various names, including enredo, chincuete, enagua, posahuanco, refajo, and more.
 There are many different skirt styles available; this depends greatly on the wearer's area of origin.
 Some are worn to ankle length, while others are worn to the knees.
 Though cotton and wool are still used, more commercial methods of fabrication have been established over the years.
 Now materials like lace and silk are often added to the mix, adding a new element of design to these already lavish skirts.

 Accessories Reign

-Traditional Mexican clothing for women is no different from garments of other origins – they also make grand use of elaborate accessories!
 Depending on what region the woman is from, she may wear ribbons around her neck in lieu of necklaces.
-Some wear beaded rings and bracelets, while others wear unusual natural materials, like seashells and even fish bones!
-Most ornaments of this nature have some type of special meaning, and many act as amulets or medallions, either to ward off "evil eyes" or to reflect religious beliefs.
+Some wear beaded rings and bracelets, while others wear unusual natural materials, like seashells and even fish bones.